ndizazzo/task-engine/README.md

 ## Parameter Passing

-Actions can reference outputs from previous actions:
+Actions can reference outputs from previous actions, results from actions, and results from tasks:

 ```go
 // Reference action output